bickfordb/qa/readme.md

             self.deleteMars(self.mars)
             super(MarsTestCase, self).tearDown()

-Using the "qa" module, you write tests like the following:
+Using the `qa` module, you write tests like the following:

     import contextlib
     import qa